We're here to help.

 Alabama is one of only twelve states that require veterinarians to report suspected animal abuse to law enforcement agencies.
 The FBI made animal cruelty a Group A felony with its own category in 2014 to help identify pet abusers before their behavior worsens, and to provide support for prosecutions when necessary.

 There are currently no DV shelter programs in Alabama that provide free veterinary care, food, boarding and pet deposits for victims of domestic violence.
 Many victims choose to stay in abusive homes when they learn they cannot take their pets with them when they flee.
 This unique program address both human safety and pet safety, and prevents victims from having to make the difficult choice of protecting themselves by entering a shelter or protecting their pets by staying to care for them in an abusive home.
 We give families the comfort and confidence of knowing their pets are safe and healthy while addressing their own needs, and then reunite families with their pets.

 Shelby Humane launched Shelby SafePet in May 2018.
-This new program is building a network of referring organizations in every 7 Alabama counties, followed by a network of veterinarians and volunteers to care for animals while domestic violence survivors find the support they need.
+This program is building a network of referring organizations in 20 Alabama counties, followed by a network of veterinarians and volunteers to care for animals while domestic violence survivors find the support they need.
 This will all be done at no cost to families.
 The key services provided by Shelby SafePet include:

 Emergency shelter for pets while their owners reach safety from domestic violence.

 Veterinary care for pets with injuries and other health conditions due to the abuse, as well as preventive veterinary care and spay/neuter for animals staying in our emergency shelter program.